 629.3 do not pass through a gate correctly (art.
 661.4) or does not start within the time limits defined by art.
 613.7.
 640 Protests 640.1 A Jury must only accept a protest if it is based upon physical evidence.
 640.2 A Jury is only permitted to re-evaluate its previous decision where new evidence exists that relates to the original Jury decision.
 640.3 All Jury decisions are final except those that may be protested under art.
 641. Appeals can be made as per art.
 647.1.1.
 641 Types of Protests 641.1 Against admittance of competitors or their competition equipment, 641.2 Against the course or its condition, 641.3 Against a competitor or against an official during the race, 641.4 Against disqualifications, 641.5 Against timekeeping, 641.6 Against instructions of the Jury.
 642 Place of Submittal The various protests are to be submitted as follows: 642.1 Protests according to the art.
 641.1 - 641.6 at the location designated on the official notice board or at a place announced at a team captains' meeting.
-643 · 643 643.1 meeting. meeting.
-Deadlines for Submittal Against the admittance of a competitor: 643.1 Deadlines for Submittal Against the admittance of a competitor: - before the Draw.
-Against the course or its condition:
+643 Deadlines for Submittal 643.1 Against the admittance of a competitor: - before the Draw.
+643.2 Against the course or its condition: - not later than 60 minutes before the beginning of the race.
+643.3 Against a competitor or competitor's equipment or against an official because of irregular behaviour during the competition: - within 15 minutes after the last competitor has passed the finish.
+643.4 Against disqualification: - within 15 minutes after the posting or announcement of the disqualification.